Words by guest writer, Michelle Wong, LabMuffin

 Retinoids are Vitamin A derivatives, and they’re the most evidence-backed ingredients in skincare.
 These skincare superstars can help speed up cell production and collagen formation, reduce the appearance of wrinkles and hyperpigmentation and firm up skin.
 Retinoids also act as antioxidants, soaking up the reactive free-radicals that result from UV rays and pollution exposure before they cause harmful oxidation stress to your skin.

-While prescription Retinoids like Tretinoin and Tazarotene are more powerful, they’re also significantly more irritating.
+While the prescription Retinoids like Tretinoin and Tazarotene are more powerful, they’re also significantly more irritating.
 They’ll often make your skin dry and cause it to visibly flake off as your skin adjusts to them (and sometimes this happens afterwards as well!).
-Even cosmetic-grade Retinoids like Retinol and Retinaldehyde can freak out your skin, which is why it generally isn't recommended to use Glycolic Acid and Retinol together.
+Even cosmetic-grade Retinoids like Retinol and Retinaldehyde can freak out your skin.

 But in the last few years, Granactive Retinoid – which contains 10% Hydroxypinacolone Retinoate – has come onto the market as a gentler Retinoid that’s still incredibly effective.
 Unlike other gentle forms of retinol that have been used in skincare products in the past (Retinyl Palmitate, Retinyl Acetate), it’s a Retinoic Acid Ester.
 That makes it more bioavailable, so your skin has to do less work to convert it to its active form.
 It’s also much more stable to light and air exposure than other retinoids which means you can use it during the day, and Granactive Retinoid products will last longer after opening.